KAREEM-ZAINAB/Analyzing-Students-Mental-Health-in-SQL/README.md

 # Query the Summary statistics of the diagnostic scores for all students
 Different types of tests were conducted on all students.
 They include the total score of depression, the total score of social connectedness and the total score of acculturative stress.
-The minimum, maximum and sum of these tests were calculated for comparison between the international and the domestic students.
+The minimum, maximum, and sum of these tests were calculated for comparison between the international and the domestic students.

 # Summarizing  data for international students only
 The results were narrowed down to international students only through grouping and filtering since international students are the focus of this project.